Leave Aside Regular Holidays: Try Something Unique and Offbeat

-Tribal excursions in Bhil areas show their living and culture with special emphasis on worships and festivals.
-It is very interesting and fortunate if travellers manages to witness Bhil marriages with folk songs and dance.
-However tours also depicts Bhils form of worships and other ceremonies.
+Tribal excursions in Bhil areas show their living and culture with special emphasis on worship and festivals.
+It is very interesting and fortunate if travelers manages to witness Bhil marriages with folk songs and dance.
+However, tours also depict the Bhils form of worship and other ceremonies.

 Costumes, Art & Craft

-Tribal tours in proximity to Bhil areas also make travellers experience their dress patterns and food habits.
-Bhil woman wear traditional saris and ghagra where the menfolk wear long frocks, pyjamas and colourful turban.
+Tribal tours in proximity to Bhil areas also make travelers experience their dress patterns and food habits.
+Bhil woman wear traditional saris and ghagra where the menfolk wear long frocks, pajamas and colorful turban.
 Both the gender wear brass ornaments.

-Travellers can also find out their dietary preferences like they are mostly vegetarian and consume meat and fish on special occasions.
-The Bhils are expert in art and sculpture.
-Travellers can easily procure clay horses, elephants tigers and idols, sculpted by Bhil people.
-These artwork are sold at exorbitant prices in shops and emporiums.
+Traveler can also find out their dietary preferences like they are mostly vegetarian and consume meat and fish on special occasions.
+The Bhils are experts in art and sculpture.
+Travelers can easily procure clay horses, elephants tigers and idols, sculpted by Bhil people.
+These artworks are sold at exorbitant prices in shops and emporiums.

 Further Reading –

-Read some of our other interesting post on cultural heritage of these tribal communities of India-
+Read some of our other interesting post on the cultural heritage of these tribal communities of India-

 - Gujarat Tribal Tour – A Dive Into Centuries Old Traditions, Culture & Lifestyle